oppia/oppia-web-developer-docs/Guide-on-defining-types.md

 ### Classes
 - The properties of the class should have a type.
-- The arguments in the contructor should have a type.
+- The arguments in the constructor should have a type.
 - The functions specified in the class should have types as listed in the section above.

 For example - A class with types would look something like this.